 - Access private marketplaces and other advanced programmatic selling/buying methods

 You cannot have both the mediation and bidder from the same network in a single placement.
-For example, Tapjoy Bidder and Tapjoy traditional mediation must be configured separately.
+For example, Pangle Bidder and Pangle traditional mediation must be configured separately.

 Networks Supporting SDK Bidding

 The following networks support SDK Bidding.
 Click the links for integration details.